JayWood/the-seo-framework/readme.txt

 	* Sitemap generation time.
 	* The custom title is now trimmed from whitespace in the Home Page Settings metabox.
 	* WPMUdev Domain Mapping database values are now all fetched in one query instead of two.
+	* External SEO plugin detection, it now uses constants to search for when applicable.
+	* External Sitemap plugin detection, it now uses constants to search for when applicable.
 * **Fixed:**
 	/
 	* Added back Genesis schema.org `<head>` markup indicator on the home page.